bbalganjjm/natural_js/docs/implementation/m6-plan.md

 `bindList(ulOrOl, { rows, rules?, onSelect? })` repeats one authored direct `<li data-row-template>` and exposes selection, sort, filter, page, validation, and disposal.
 It displays nested `data-field` paths and row-local `data-options` arrays without editing them; a separate Form edits the selected row. `bindGrid(table, { rows, rules?, parse?, onSelect? })` adds text/checkbox writes, row-keyed invalid drafts, optional parsed number inputs, header `aria-sort`, and the same page operations. `setSort(compare, { column: th, direction: "ascending" | "descending" })` accepts a heading in the table's `<thead>`.
 Grid rejects row-local multiple Selects; Form handles multiple selection.

 For an editable numeric or structured raw value, pass `parse[field]`.
 Each parser sees all current unparsed entries in `RuleContext.values`; all parsers in one validation pass see that same input snapshot regardless of edit order.
-Validation sees the complete parsed candidate.
+Declared validators receive each parsed field as a string with the complete typed candidate in `RuleContext.values`; native constraints check entered control values.
 HTML native constraints, authored labels, `aria-describedby` error regions, and row-selection button types remain part of the authored markup.
 No repeated template may contain a fixed DOM `id`.

 M4 already proves the CVC screen in two layouts and row-local nested Selects.
 M5 supplies `Rows` events, safe object paths, built-in and custom rules, and invalid drafts.
 M6 should finish missing UI behavior rather than copy these foundations or import 1.x convenience libraries.[^m4][^m5][^form][^grid]